Bdale Garbee, KB0G

 I miss the early days of the web, when it was mostly informative text... but if you're really curious, there are some pictures of me on my bio page, and associated with the Wikipedia page about me.
 If you're a close friend or family member, email me for credentials to enter our gallery..

 I'm most comfortable when there are lots of electrons flowing nearby, mostly in high-end computer equipment.
 There are only a few carbohydrates I've met in my life that I didn't like, I have very eclectic tastes in music, enjoy old movies, and I have this "German metal habit"...
 Porsche flavored.
 My current such toys include a 1984 Porsche 928S Euro, moss green metallic with beige interior, a dog-leg 5-speed, and a fairly loud custom exhaust system based on Magnaflow components.
 I also have a base-model 1987 Porsche 944 with the hard-to find "sunroof delete" option like the 928.
-And my current track-day car is a bit of a mongrel... it started life as a 1987 Porsche 944 Turbo, but now has a Chevy LS V8 engine, a Ford Hydroboost brake system, a transaxle from a 1989 944 Turbo S, and many suspension upgrades.
-Looks like a Porsche, sounds like something completely different, and is a hoot on track wearing Hoosier R7 tires!
+And my current track-day car is a bit of a mongrel... it started life as a 1987 Porsche 944 Turbo, but now has a Chevy LS V8 engine, a manual steering rack, an un-boosted balance-beam brake master cylinder setup, a transaxle from a 1989 944 Turbo S, and many suspension upgrades.
+Looks like a Porsche, sounds like something completely different, and is a hoot to drive on track!

 Over the years, I've spent a lot of my "spare time" on various facets of Amateur Radio.
 KB0G is my current callsign, previously I was N3EUA and before that I was KA3ORU.
 I'm a life member of AMSAT and of the ARRL, President of CODE, a former Vice-President of TAPR, a past Chairman and member of the Technical Committee of the Pikes Peak FM Association, past board member of the Pikes Peak Radio Amateur Association, and a member of the QCWA.
 Perhaps my best-known early contribution to the hobby was the silly little mail program I wrote for KA9Q's NOS networking software, called BM, though I suppose I'm more proud of my role as integrator and documentation author for the package prior to April 1989.
 I helped instigate N6GN's work on 10Ghz packet links, and continue to have a strong interest in data transmission over RF links.
 I was the project leader for the GPS receiver experiment on the AMSAT Phase-3D satellite, which launched in November 2000, after which it was known as AO-40.
 I was also one of the developers of the RUDAK digital communications processor.
 My primary focus on the RUDAK team was communication with the other experiment modules that RUDAK talks to over the CAN bus...
 SCOPE, MONITOR, CEDEX, and the thermistor SmartNode boards.
 More recently, I led the design and delivery of the IHU design for the AMSAT-NA Fox cubesat program, and one of my boards has been "in the stack" on every recent AMSAT-NA satellite.

-If you want to find me "on the air" for a QSO, about the only chance right now is to catch us roving in a VHF/Microwave contest, or on the flight-line at a rocket launch.
+If you want to find me "on the air" for a QSO, I'm operating FT8 on HF fairly often, sometimes go roving in VHF-Microwave contests, and often have an FM HT on the flight-line at rocket launches.

 While I was "born and raised" in the era of 4.1BSD, shared a Vax 11/750 with Eric Crane at CMU, and ran some flavor of BSD on at least one machine up until the fire in 2013 (the Symmetric S/375, a uVax2, BSD/OS, and NetBSD on a pc532), I have become a strong supporter of Linux particularly the Debian GNU/Linux distribution, because of the emphasis on perpetual free availability of all of the source code to the system.
 I've contributed a few packages to the Debian effort, and now maintain a signficant number, including some that are essential packages in the base distribution, and some that are "big hairy monsters".
 At least it keeps me off the streets at night...